19hours/sg-statutes/Acts/Stamp Duties Act.md

 [33/99]

-(2) A registered person must, on receipt of a stamp certificate issued for the instrument by the Commissioner, immediately attach the stamp certificate to the instrument.
+(2) A person must, on receipt of a stamp certificate issued for the instrument by the Commissioner, immediately attach the stamp certificate to the instrument.

 [33/99]

+[Act 37 of 2018 wef 04/10/2018]

 ### Electronic funds transfer of duty

-6D\.—(1) Every registered person shall, for the purposes of the E-Stamping system, open an electronic banking facility with a bank to enable the transfer of funds from his designated account with the bank to an account specified by the Commissioner.
+6D\.—(1) A person using the E‑Stamping system may maintain an electronic banking facility with a bank to enable the transfer of funds from his designated account with the bank to an account specified by the Commissioner.

 [33/99]

+[Act 37 of 2018 wef 04/10/2018]

-(2) The Commissioner shall, on issuing to a registered person a stamp certificate in respect of any instrument that is chargeable with duty, immediately deduct through electronic funds transfer the full amount of duty chargeable from the designated account of the registered person.
+(2) The Commissioner shall, on issuing to a person a stamp certificate in respect of any instrument that is chargeable with duty, immediately deduct through electronic funds transfer the full amount of duty chargeable from the designated account of the person.

 [33/99]

+[Act 37 of 2018 wef 04/10/2018]

-(3) Nothing in subsection (2) shall require the Commissioner to deduct any money from the designated account of the registered person if the funds in that designated account are less than the full amount of duty chargeable on the instrument.
+(3) Nothing in subsection (2) shall require the Commissioner to deduct any money from the designated account of the person if the funds in that designated account are less than the full amount of duty chargeable on the instrument.

 [33/99]

+[Act 37 of 2018 wef 04/10/2018]

 7\.
 [Repealed by Act 33/1999 wef 09/01/2012]